George Beven

 George Beven (1929 – 29 January 2023) was a Sri Lankan-English designer, artist, fashion designer and journalist.
-He is best remembered for his use of colour.
-He is regarded as one of Sri Lanka's finest figurative painters as well as one of Sri Lanka's greatest contemporary artists.
-He lived majority of his life in England but had made occasional visits to Sri Lanka to conduct art exhibitions at various locations including Barefoot and Lionel Wendt Art Centre.
+He is best remembered for his use of colour and is regarded as one of Sri Lanka's finest figurative painters as well as one of the country's greatest contemporary artists.
+The majority of his life was lived in England but he had made occasional visits to Sri Lanka to conduct art exhibitions at various locations including Barefoot and Lionel Wendt Art Centre.

 Early life

-He initially studied at Newstead College, Negombo where his mother taught him music until the age of 12.
+Beven initially studied at Newstead College, Negombo where his mother taught him music until the age of 12.
 He was also a child dancer during his stay at Newstead College.
-He was convinced and encouraged by his art teacher at Newstead College to paint and send his entries to art competitions in England.
+His art teacher at Newstead College convinced and encouraged him to paint and send his entries to art competitions in England.

-He later switched to Maris Stella College where he found his groove and passion pointed towards painting which he pursued as a hobby.
+Beven later switched to Maris Stella College where he found his groove and passion pointed towards painting which he pursued as a hobby.
 He even sent a couple of line drawings to the Ceylon Observer for which the Editor of the Women's Pages Anne Abayasekara responded with a job offer for him to work as an artist for the newspaper press.
 However, he was initially reluctant to accept it as he was preparing for his SSC examinations and promised that he will join once he completed his exams.
 He later became the first paid artist on the Ceylon Observer.
 He was sent for evening classes at Heywood Art College where he eventually learnt the art of drawing human figure from the renowned artist David Paynter.